To the Members of AMIC:

 A Message from the Chairman

-AMIC has added 8 new members since we met last year.
-Overall, AMIC’s membership, continues to hold steady with 580 insured’s, including 396 municipalities, 79 utility boards, 42 solid waste/water authorities, 43 associations and 20 transit authorities.
+Overall, AMIC’s membership, continues to hold steady with 581 insureds, including 393 municipalities, 78 utility boards, 41 solid waste/water authorities, 49 associations and 20 transit authorities.
 AMIC’s current market share exceeds 95 percent.

-The SkidCar system, which was implemented 16 years ago, has been very successful with over 16,000 police officers, fire fighters, and employees trained to date.
-The Fire Arms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained over 7,000 police officers from departments throughout the state.
+The SkidCar system, which was implemented in 2001, has been very successful with over 20,200 police officers, fire fighters and employees trained to date.
+The Fire Arms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained more than 8,800 police officers from departments throughout the state.

-As AMIC celebrates its 27th year of service, we have just completed 15 years with all services in-house.
-This improvement has allowed AMIC to increase its quality of services, while reducing expenses by more than $36,000,000 over the last 15 years.
-To put it simply, that is $36,000,000 you get to use to improve your city or town.
+We have just completed 19 years with all services in-house.
+This improvement has allowed AMIC to increase its quality of services, while reducing expenses by more than $38,000,000 over the last 19 years.
+To put it simply, that is $38,000,000 you get to use to improve your city or town.
 AMIC continues to monitor its costs and is working hard to keep its expenses and your insurance costs down.

 In closing, let me say it is a distinct pleasure to bring this excellent report to you.
 Membership continues to hold steady; member surplus is strong; and AMIC looks forward to Insuring the Future of Your Local Government.